dfborba/ns-witfy-plugins/packages/jitsi-meet/README.md

+:warning: **This plugin is on development and is use mainly for Witfy projects, will be improved as needed**

 # Nativescript Jitsi Meet

-**This plugin is on development and is use mainly for Witfy projects**
+**A plugin which uses jitsi open source video conference SDK for both platforms, Android and IOS;**

 **PR are really welcome if you want to add or work on the checklist below**